Semi-Unsupervised Learning: Clustering and Classifying using Ultra-Sparse Labels: Background

-Where we have the same geometrically-scaling sum to perform.
-Thus the integrals required to compute this posterior are often intractable for large datasets and large label spaces, so we must make approximations so that we can learn efficiently.
-And it is desirable that our learning algorithm results in a classifier as a \textit{inference artifact}, that can be called on new data similarly to a simple discriminative classifier: for example, the forward pass of a neural network.
+where again we have to perform a sum with a geometrically-scaling number of terms.
+Reminiscent of \cite{Blei2017a}, the integrals required to compute this posterior are often intractable for large datasets and large label spaces, so we must make approximations so that we can learn efficiently.
+And it is desirable that our learning algorithm results in a classifier as a \textit{inference artifact}, that can be called on new data just as a normal neural network classifier can be.